jzone3/New-Tab-Page/README.md

 New-Tab-Page
 ===============

-A pretty, minimalist, and useful new tab page
+A pretty, minimalist, fast, and useful new tab page

 Feel free to contribute (maybe add some more search engines such as [insert your favorite language] documentation)!